 Date Action Mid-1960s - Encroachment permit to construct fence across the end of the Seventh Street right-of-way issued to C. Hayes Gowan, owner of 101 Seventh Street at that time.
 March 17, 2011 - Zoning Hearing Officer approves permits (PLN 2010-00112) for an addition to 101 Seventh Street.
 The fence across the Seventh Street right-of-way (ROW) is a major issue of contention.
 April 19, 2011 - Appeal to the California Coastal Commission (CCC) submitted.
 The fence and its implications on coastal access are one focus of the appeal.
 This appeal is still pending with the CCC.
 August 20, 2014 - Department of Public Works (DPW) submits application (PLN 2014-00302) to remove a portion of the existing fence across the Seventh Street ROW and to replace it with guardrails.
 December 12, 2015 - Mr. Westerfield submits application for new fence within the Seventh Street ROW.
 This proposed fence is approximately 30 feet long, 4-foot tall and would run east-west from the remaining portion of existing fence to the Marine Walk parcel line.
 February 25, 2015 - Planning Commission public hearing.
-The Planning Commission approves Mr. Westerfield's fence proposal, which was revised at the hearing in response to the feedback he received from the Planning Commission in the following ways: (1) the new east-west fence segment was shortened so that it does not block access to the existing footpath leading into Marine Walk; and (2) the applicant agreed to remove and replace the portion of the Seventh Street fence within the right-of-way, which was not proposed for removal by DPW, and replace it with a 4-foot tall fence to match the proposed east-west fence segment.
+The Planning Commission approves Mr. Westerfield's fence proposal, but subject to two significant modifications: (1) the new east-west fence segment must be modified so that it does not block access to the existing footpath leading into Marine Walk; and (2) replacement of the remaining portion of the Seventh Street fence with a 4-foot tall fence to match the other approved fence segment.
 March 11, 2015 - Appeal to the Board of Supervisors filed.
 April 28, 2015 - Board of Supervisors hearing.
+Mr.Westerfield requests a continuance in order to explore alternative fence locations with staff.
+July 16, 2015 - Applicant (Mr. Westerfield) submits request to modify his proposal by moving the fence approximately 5 feet closer to the house.